 - ½ Cup Dry White Wine (I use Chardonnay)

 - ½ cup Parmesan – finely grated, plus more for topping

 - Kosher Salt & Pepper – to taste

 - Preheat oven to 375 degrees F. Arrange racks to lower middle position.
 Roast acorn squash halves: Place the squash, cut side down, in a large baking dish.
 Add enough hot water to fill the pan by ¼’’.
 Cover the dish loosely with foil and transfer to the oven.
-Roast until just barely tender, about 30-40 minutes.
+Roast until just barely fork-tender, about 30-40 minutes.
 Remove from oven and pour water out of pan.
 Flip the cooked squash halves so cut side is facing up, and put them back in the pan.
 Set aside.